-- Children 12 and under must be in the presence of an adult guardian at all times while in the salt room.
+- Children must be in the presence of an adult guardian at all times while in the salt room.

 - Please do not bring food into our facility.
 Water is permitted to keep for hydration, but is not permitted in our salt cave.

-- Please schedule an appointment and let us know if you plan on coming with others as we may have other sessions scheduled.
+- Please schedule an appointment and let us know if you plan on coming with others so we may ensure availability in our sessions.
 Also, our halotherapy room can seat up to 10 clients per session.